Spectral Structure of the Naive Dirac Operator on the Face-Centered Cubic Lattice

 2.1 Real space

-The FCC lattice is generated by the 12 nearest-neighbor vectors:
+The FCC lattice is generated by the 12 nearest-neighbor vectors (in units of

 a/2